We use cookies to improve your online experiences. To learn more and choose your cookies options, please refer to our cookie policy.

 Topics covered include biochemistry, cell biology, physiology, genetics and ecology.
 There is also a strong practical element to the course, which aids understanding of the theoretical material and contributes to the final grade.
 The practical skills assessed are those of planning, carrying out experiments and drawing conclusions.
 Human Biology covers much of the same material, but with a closer focus on issues such as the causes and control of various diseases in homo sapiens, and the interaction of physiological systems across the lifespan of an individual.

-AQA A-Level Biology is taught within the two-year, five-term and one year A-Level programmes.
+AQA A-Level Biology is taught within the two-year A-Level programme.

 Biology is a vast subject area, but the AQA A-Level specification covers the following core topic areas: